Azerbaijan national under-20 football team: Current squad

-Azerbaijan under-20 national team had a training camp on May 12-28, 2018 in Baku.

-The list of the players, who invited to the training process, was as below:
+The Azerbaijan under-20 national team had a training camp on May 12-28, 2018 in Baku.
+The list of the players invited to the training camp were:

 Caps and goals as May 27, 2018 after the game against Macedonia.

 Recent call-ups

 The following players have also been called up to the Azerbaijan squad within the last 12 months and are still available for selection.